jedigeiss/dach-support/README.md

 steempy set nodes https://gtg.steem.house:8090/ or use https://rpc.buildteam.io for instance.

-To use the manuel vote function implemented within the bot you have to also setup the account to use for this This can be done by uttering the followin command
+To use the manuel vote function implemented within the bot you have to also setup the account to use for this.

+This can be done by uttering the following command

 steempy importaccount "youraccount"